What Does it Take to Be an Oil and Gas Derrick Operator?

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Operation and Control: Controlling operations of equipment or systems.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Speaking: Talking to others to convey information effectively.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Repairing: Repairing machines or systems using the needed tools.

 Related Job Titles for this Occupation:

 Oil & Gas Derrick Operator Employment Estimates

-In the United States, there were 11,100 jobs for Oil and Gas Derrick Operator in 2016.
+There were about 11,100 jobs for Oil and Gas Derrick Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 25.2% which is above the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Oil and Gas Derrick Operator by 2026.
 Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.